 - Preheat oven to 350℉.

-- In kitchen-aid (or large bowl) cream together butter, sugars, and peanut butter until smooth.
+- In kitchen-aid (or large bowl) cream butter, sugars, and peanut butter until smooth.
 Add eggs one at a time and beat until well blended.
 Add vanilla.

 - In a separate bowl, combine the flour, baking soda, and salt.
 Stir into the creamed mixture.